shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 ### Type

 What kind of Creature is this?
 Use types like in Magic The Gathering: you can have any amount of types, and in any variety.
 There’s some that are included in the base game, but you can have your Creature be any type you want.
 There’s no type bonuses in the base mechanics like in Pokemon, so don’t worry about playing your Fire type Creature into an opponent’s Water type Creature.
 Types work like in Magic The Gathering, in that abilities of certain Creatures and Lands reference those types to give tribal bonuses and effects.

+For best results, make type names that begin with a capital letter and have only lowercase letters follow it.

 ### Star Count